selimslab/selimslab.github.io/_NOTES/stem/social-sciences/psychology/cognitive-biases.md

 39. [[overvaluing-short-term]]

 40. People see what they look for, and hear what they listen for.
+"Show me a man who thinks he’s objective and I’ll show you a man who’s deceiving himself."

 41. People are both curious and afraid of new things so a familiar thing in an original setting is interesting.

 42. We believe we are better than we are.
 19% think they’re in the top 1% of earners, 95% of professors think they’re better than average

 Also see